edwinauton/edwinauton/README.md

 ### 👋 Hello!
-I'm Edwin, a third-year Computer Science and Artificial Intelligence student at the University of Bath in the United Kingdom.
+I'm Edwin, a Computer Science and Artificial Intelligence student at the University of Bath in the United Kingdom.

----

-### 🏢 Note to Employers
-Many of my repositories are marked as **private** to prevent potential coursework plagiarism issues.
-If you are interested in reviewing them, I would be happy to provide private access upon request.
+> I'm currently on placement at Sound&Vision Technologies in Osaka, Japan.

 ---